Master of Management Studies (M.M.S.) Program

 • Capstone Project: 3 credit units

-Given its unique structure, courses for the Master’s in Public Education Management, including the colloquia, are not open to registration for any students outside of those enrolled in TBM.
+Given its unique structure, courses for the Master’s in Public Education Management, including the colloquia, are not open to registration for students outside of those enrolled in TBM.

 TBM Coursework